Extrality/sseclient/upload_to_extrality_pypi.md

 # Upload to extrality pypi

-The following command will do that for you.
+The following commands will do that for you.
 `twine` doesn't read `.netrc` and will ask your username/password.

 ```sh